CorentinCouderc/casse-brique/README.md

 # casse-brique
-School project
+School project in 4th year of engineering school

+Objectives :
-Write in C++ with Qt library to make a small game
+Use Qt and C++ to make a small brick breaker game